fanatixan/berlin-clock-23q2/NOTES.md

 Driver: Julian
 Navigator: Attila

-- 🚧 implement UAT 8.1
+- ✅ implement UAT 8.1
   - ✅ unit tests for a row of lights
-  - TODO: unit tests for the whole clock
+  - ✅ unit tests for the whole clock